andrewsjlee/disaster-response-pipeline/README.md

 Then, to run the ML model, run the following command:
 - python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

-To deploy the web app, run the following command:
+To deploy the web app, run the following command from the app folder:
-- python app/run.py
+- python run.py

 Then go to http://0.0.0.0:3001/